JamesBelchamber/blog.james.belchamber.com/services.md

 ## IJAWS (It's Just A WebSite!)

 For those that just need a web presence, but don't want to maintain one: standard template, re-usable content, easy blogging.

-Got a big organisation with lots of websites?
-I can deploy a version of this that allows you to upload content once, and display it on many websites.
-Get everyone to contribute and share the load!

-## MMET (Multi-directional Membership Engagement Tool)

-Do you need to track members?
-Get them to pay subscriptions?
-Send them newsletters?
-Get them to talk to each other?
-MMET is the service for you!
-Built out of Open Source components and provided as a service, you can both enjoy a zero-maintenance Website, CRM and Community Forums, and know you're not locked in to a single provider.
+Also allows for multiple websites to be maintained through a single interface, with the ability to send a blog post to some or all of them.

+## mmDat

+A simple membership database service that allows membership organisations to keep a record of their members, take donation and subscription payments, and allow members to update their membership information.
+Provides a flexible database backend that allows for custom information to be collected and recorded.